 Search by node and edge

-Search can be search node, edge or path.
+Search can be a search of a node, an edge, or a path.
 We can check whether there is a node existing in the graph.
-This can be done by simply checking the hashmap contains the key.
+This can be done by simply checking if the hashmap contains the key.
 We can also check whether there is a direct connection between two nodes (aka whether there is an edge).
-This can be done by checking whether the other node is in one node’s neighbors.
+This can be done by checking whether the second node is in the first node’s neighbors.

 Java